senzing-garage/template-python/README.md

    [Support MS SQL](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/support-mssql.md)
    instructions to set `SENZING_OPT_MICROSOFT_DIR_PARAMETER`.

-### Run docker container
+### Run Docker container

-Although the `docker run` command looks complex, it accounts for all of the optional variations described above.
+Although the `Docker run` command looks complex, it accounts for all of the optional variations described above.
 Unset environment variables have no effect on the `docker run` command and may be removed or remain.

-1. Run docker container.
+1. Run Docker container.
    Example:

     ```console